gammasoft71/xtd/docs/internal/xtd_forms_explanations.md

 * Picker controls : xtd::forms::color_picker, xtd::forms::date_time_picker, ...
 * Complex controls : xtd::forms::list_view, xtd::forms::tree_view, xtd::forms::rich_text_box, ...

+An xtd::forms::control can be instantiated in the same way as another control.

 ## Parent and childs

 All controls must have a parent, except **xtd::forms::form** which cannot have one (An exception **xtd::invalid_operation_exception** will be generated if you try).